soulgalore/jdbcmetrics/README.md

 Using JDBCMetrics you can get hold of the following information from your driver

-Setting up the MetricsDriver:
+By only setting up the JDBCMetricsDriver:
 <ul>
 <li>The total number of database reads</li>
 <li>The total number of database writes</li>
 <li>Number of reads per second (per minute, 5 minutes & 15 minutes)</li>
 <li>Number of writes per second (per minute, 5 minutes & 15 minutes)</li>
 </ul>
-Using the web filter:
+By also setting up the JDBCMetricsFilter:
 <ul>
 <li>The number of database reads created for a specific HTTP request</li>
 <li>The number of database writes created for a specific HTTP request</li>